adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - event tracking
 4. Blog and forum data as long as the respective comment / account exists
 5. All user support data is deleted one (1) year after closing the respective support case.
+6. For a period of three (3) months:
+{: .has-horizontal-list .semicolon-separated }
+    - Application data after rejection of a candidate
-6. For a period of 10 years:
+7. For a period of 10 years:
 {: .has-horizontal-list .semicolon-separated }
     - Donation report data
     - Partner data